kstenerud/concise-encoding/cbe-specification.md

 ### Unordered Map

 An unordered map associates objects (keys) with other objects (values), in no particular order.
 Implementations must not rely on any incidental ordering.
-Keys may be any mix of scalar or array types.
+Keys can be any mix of scalar or array types.
 A key must not be a container type, the `nil` type, or a NaN (not-a-number) value.
-Values may be any mix of any type, including other containers.
+Values can be any mix of any type, including other containers.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash, and are therefore invalid: